 The Olympics, Donald Trump, & My Self Esteem

 It’s time again for the winter Olympics, that special occasion every four years when the world comes together to pretend like they care about figure skating, bobsledding, and cross-country skiing.
-The winter Olympics are as if a Mumford and Sons album were televised as a sporting event, it’s just that boring, although special exception should be made for luge and ski jumping accidents, which are the Olympic equivalent of riding shotgun with Paul Walker.
+The winter Olympics are as if a Mumford and Sons album were televised as a sporting event, it’s just that boring, although special exception should be made for luge and ski jumping accidents, which are the Olympic equivalent of NASCAR crashes.

-However, if the rest of the world can be characterized by teeth that look like they spilled out of a Chiclets box (England), then they may at least take comfort by looking equally askance upon this country’s leadership, in particular the U.S. president, who confirms all the very worst stereotypes of fat, stupid Americans.
+However, if the rest of the world can be characterized by teeth that look like they spilled out of a Chiclets box (England), then they may at least take comfort by looking equally askance upon our country’s leadership, in particular the U.S. president, who affirms all the very worst stereotypes of fat, stupid Americans.

 Today’s U.S. president calls to mind that when I was young, adults were always quick to stress to me and my peers that we could grow up to be anything we wanted—the American dream was boundless, and we could, should we wish, even become president, provided we weren’t a girl or a Jew.

 But it wasn’t long before even a WASPy upper-middle class young boy like myself realized that becoming president probably wasn’t a viable option.
 I wasn’t terribly bright, but I was terribly precocious and jaded, and even in 1985 I regarded the He-Man cartoons as a shallow marketing ploy devoid of both robust character development and a suitable amount of Teela cleavage shots.